bpetit/blog/content/posts/scaphandre-v0-1.md

 In other more serious words, we only act on what we **measure**.

-To have the tech industry reflect and act on its own climate impact, starting with its ([secondary](#petites-précisions-de-rigueur)) energy consumption , it needs to have its impact on sight and understand it.
+To have the tech industry reflect and act on its own climate impact, starting with its ([secondary](#petites-précisions-de-rigueur)) energy consumption , it needs to see its impact and understand it.
 It's also very important that the efficacity of decisions and actions targeting tech sufficiency can me measured.

 ## Going under the surface